wambete/ALC-Demo/README.md

-# ALC-Demo
-Angela Learning Community Projects
+This is a a README!
+It's for my Andela Learning Community demo.